Biomapas/B.NgxUiComponents/README.md

 The current implementation of ngx-aimie is written on top of the Angular Material component library.
 As a result, it takes over most of its characteristics and features.

 ## Getting started
-This guide explains how to set up Aimie components.
+This guide explains how to set up Aimie Components.

 ### Install
 Install by running the following command: